kaustubhhiware/awesome-ubuntu/README.md

 Although this is uncommon, a backup is suggested.
 In my last few attempts, it has been observed that backing up the C: drive suffices , if you do not have enough memory.
 However, this may not be true in all cases.

+## After installing

+You need to first update the current softwares using
+`
+sudo apt-get install ubuntu-restricted-extras
+`

+Install all media related support :
+`
+sudo apt-get install ubuntu-restricted-extras
+`

 # Git and Github

 # Python